timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 ### Election Timeout Cosiderations

 * Broadcast Time <= Election Timeout <= MTBF
+* If *Election Timeout < Broadcast Time*,
+* If *Election Timeout > MTBF*,

 ### What are the details that not covered in the Figure 2 of the paper?

-* tips on how to implement it in a maintainable way
+* Tips on how to implement it in a maintainable way
+    * How to synchronize RPC handlers, leader election algo, and heart beat correctly for changing the server state such as current term and voteIdFor?
+* Should a server start leader election when it first starts to run?

 ## Questions